vladigleba/vladigleba.github.io/posts/prophecy/remnant.md

 > For the husband is the head of the wife, even as *Christ is the head of the church*: and he is the saviour of the body.
 {% ct 'Ephesians 5:23' %}

-Jesus established His church upon Himself, the Rock.
-Paul makes it clear that Jesus is also the foundation, as well as the head of the church.
+Jesus established His church upon Himself&mdash;the Rock {% rf 'Psalm 62:6' %}.
+Paul makes it clear that Jesus is also the foundation as well as the head of the church.
 Moreover, He is the only Mediator between God and man {% rf '1 Timothy 2:5' %}.
-The word used for Peter in {% rf 'Matthew 16:18' false %} is “Petros,” which refers to a detached stone that can be moved around.
-Peter was a mere man who later ended up denying Christ {% rf 'Matthew 26:69-75' %}, so he could not be the foundation of the church.
-The word for “Rock” in {% rf 'Matthew 16:18' false %} is “petra,” which refers to an immovable mass of rock&mdash;a solid foundation&mdash;Jesus Christ Himself.
+The word used for Peter in {% rf 'Matthew 16:18' false %} is “Petros,” which refers to a stone that can be moved around.
+Peter was a mere man who later ended up denying Christ {% rf 'Matthew 26:69-75' %} and was rebuked by Paul {% rf 'Galatians 2:11' %}, so he could not be the foundation of the church.
+The word for “Rock” in {% rf 'Matthew 16:18' false %} is “petra,” which refers to an immovable mass of rock&mdash;a solid foundation&mdash;Jesus Christ Himself {% rf 'Ephesians 2:19-22; 1 Peter 2:5-7' %}.

 ## Was there a church after His ascension?